Five-year-old Limpopo girl, Mahloko*, is epileptic and mentally disturbed. That didn’t stop her from being raped last week Wednesday.

 “We identified him as the suspect because the modus operandi was the same,” said Molepo.

-The suspect will appear in the Mankweng Magistrate’s Court today on two counts of rape.
+The suspect will appear in the Mankweng Magistrate’s Court on Wednesday on two counts of rape.

 The Star reported on Monday that Dekeledi had been raped by three different men since the age of three.

 She was first raped in 2010 while under the care of her 13-year-old aunt.